aerona-chofu-ashp/3dparts/README.md

-# 3D Printable parts for Grant air source heat pump installation
+# 3D printable parts for Grant air source heat pump installation

 This repository contains 3D printer files for components suitable for central heating using a Grant Aerona3 air source heat pump.